Report Correlation in APA Style using R: Text & Tables

 In the next section, we will look at how we can use the R package report for reporting correlation results according to APA format.

-How to Report Correlation Results in APA Style in R
+How to Report Correlation Results in APA Style using R

 Here is how to calculate Pearson’s product-moment correlation coefficient in R and use the report()function: